 Do you need help paying for home internet?

-New federal government program offers $50 benefit for home internet service.
+New federal government program offers a monthly benefit for home internet service.

 We all need the internet now more than ever.
 That's why Congress created the Emergency Broadband Benefit Program (EBB).
 The EBB provides short-term assistance to individuals, students, and families to help pay for internet service and devices.

 On December 31, 2021, the EBB will become permanent and be renamed the Affordable Connectivity Program (ACP).
 For most people, the monthly benefit will drop from $50 to $30, and there will be some changes to who qualifies.